STRUDELPOETICS.LIVE

 A live-coded poetry environment โ€” forking Strudel to perform live poetry

-ROLE Computational Designer & Developer
+Role Designer & Developer

-TIMELINE Ongoing ยท 2026
+Timeline Ongoing ยท 2026

 Strudel Poetics is a fork of Strudel โ€” the browser-based live coding environment for music โ€” adapted for writing and performing live poetry.
 The REPL is extended with custom syntax highlighting and a voice-to-code interface: variables glow wherever they appear in a pattern, and you can hum or sing a melody directly into the editor.
 Code as composition.
 Performance as text.